joydikshit/duplicateparser/README.md

    NOTE: Homebrew can be installed by pasting the following in your Terminal /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
-3. After Maven is installed, check that it is installed correctly by typing: mvn --version
+3. After Maven is installed, check that it is installed correctly by typing: mvn --version I have built this using version 3.3.9 for your reference
 4. After that at the root of the project type: mvn package
 5. After that simply type: mvn spring-boot:run
 6. This should bring up the Spring Boot application and should start listening on localhost:8080 assuming the port is available